danielbodnar/awesome-stars/README.md

 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 - [microsoft/just](https://github.com/microsoft/just) - The task library that just works
 - [shelljs/shelljs](https://github.com/shelljs/shelljs) - :shell: Portable Unix shell commands for Node.js
-- [nuejs/nue](https://github.com/nuejs/nue) - Build user interfaces with cleaner code.
-Alternative to React, Vue, and Svelte
+- [nuejs/nue](https://github.com/nuejs/nue) - The closer-to-standards web framework.
+Simple alternative to Next.js and Astro.
 - [google/zx](https://github.com/google/zx) - A tool for writing better scripts
 - [evolus/pencil](https://github.com/evolus/pencil) - The Pencil Project's unique mission is to build a free and opensource tool for making diagrams and GUI prototyping that everyone can use.
 - [author/shell](https://github.com/author/shell) - A very lightweight framework for building shell/CLI applications.
 Works in Node.js, Deno, and the browser.